GovReady/govready-q/docs/source/configure_db.md

     listen_addresses = '*'

-Enable remote connections to the database *only* from the web server and *only* encrypted with TLS by editing `/var/lib/pgsql/data/pg_hba.conf` and adding the line (replacing the hostname with the hostname of the Q web server):
+Enable remote connections to the database *only* from the webapp server and *only* encrypted with TLS by editing `/var/lib/pgsql/data/pg_hba.conf` and adding the line (replacing the hostname with the hostname of the Q webapp server):

     hostssl all all webserver.hostname.com md5